nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 **users / deleteuser**
 ----------------------

-Deletes a user from the ownCloud server.
+Deletes a user from the Nextcloud server.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/users/{userid}**